rgk/AVPE/README.md

 sizeWidthEnd | String | "1px" | End width of the particle, use CSS sizing, '1px' for example. sizeHeightEnd | String | sizeWidthEnd | End height of the particle, use CSS sizing, '1px' for example. zindex | Number | -1 | Sets the z-index of the particles so you can place them behind values.

-Here is an example of what it does via a component, which has a slot so you can add content.